nuchs/toys/hangman/notes/notes.md

 }
 ```

-They can be in another file which is in the same directory as the file
+They can be in another file which is in the same directory and at the
-containing the module declaration.
-The name of the file containing the
+same level as the file containing the module declaration.
+The name of
-definition must be the same as the module name e.g.
+the file containing the definition must be the same as the module name
+e.g.

 ```
 $ ls src